 We’ll talk about why electric erasers are so great for colored pencils later, but if you’re here for the quick and dirty eraser recommendation that gets the job done, let’s do an overview of my top choice.

-The AFMAT comes with 140 eraser refills.
-That’s enough to last you a long time, even if you’re an erasing fiend.
+The AFMAT comes with a LOT eraser refills.
 They come in two different sizes so that you can choose your level of precision and the thickness of your eraser lines.